-With each passing day, the number of people being diagnosed with Type 1 and Type 2 diabetes continues to soar.
+With each passing day, the number of people being diagnosed with Type 1 and Type 2 diabetes continues to soar which leads them to purchase diabetes medications or diabetes test kit.
 If you happen to be part of the statistics, then you may have resigned yourself to a lifetime of medication and bland food, but it doesn’t have to be that way.
 In some cases, people with Type 2 diabetes have been able to completely reverse the disease simply by losing weight and eating the proper foods.
 And while Type 1 diabetes cannot be reversed, by taking the proper steps to keep your weight in a healthy range and eating the right foods, you can greatly reduce the amount of insulin you require on a daily basis.

-Amongst the many studies that are conducted each year on diabetes management, one thing is ultimately clear and that is the fact that maintaining a healthy weight is one of the most effective ways of preventing Type 2 and controlling both Type 1 and Type 2 diabetes.
+Amongst the many studies that are conducted each year on diabetes management, good diabetes recipes are one thing is ultimately clear and that is the fact that maintaining a healthy weight is one of the most effective ways of preventing Type 2 and controlling both Type 1 and Type 2 diabetes.
+What about adopting a diabetes diet plan?
 Did you know that by losing just 5% of your total weight you could significantly reduce your blood sugar?
 If you haven’t already, begin a healthy eating and exercise plan by following these helpful tips:

-The next time you’re grocery shopping, pay special attention to food labels.
+“We know what causes diabetes, now take the next step and treat it with a diabetes diet plan- The next time you’re grocery shopping, pay special attention to food labels.
 Sugar can be disguised under many names, besides just the obvious ones, like molasses and honey.
 Look for ingredients like dextrose, fructose, lactose, maltose, and high-fructose corn syrup.
-Manufacturers are required to list ingredients by weight, so if a label lists sugar in any form as the first or second ingredient, then put it back on the shelf and find a better alternative.
-By doing a search on-line, you can find a list of hidden sugars that can be printed and stored in your purse or wallet for those times when you’re unsure of what to buy.
+Manufacturers are required to list ingredients by weight, so if a label lists sugar in any form as the first or second ingredient, then put it back on the shelf and online better alternative.
+By doing a search online, you can find a list of hidden sugars that can be printed and stored in your purse or wallet for those times when you’re unsure of what to buy.

 Talk with your endocrinologist before beginning an exercise program, since physical activity can affect your blood sugar by making it drop too low.
-Carry a glucose meter with you at all times and monitor your blood sugar before you begin and the instant you finish.
+Carry a diabetes test kit such as the glucose meter with you at all times and monitor your blood sugar before you begin and the instant you finish.
 If the reading is below the normal range recommended by your physician before you begin exercising, then eat a small snack to keep it from plummeting during movement.
-Dehydration can also affect blood sugar so drink plenty of water while exercising to remain hydrated.
+Dehydration can also affect blood sugar so drink plenty of water while exercising to remain hydrated.”